-This section features examples of Art & Design for Health and wellbeing projects by undergraduate students under my supervision at the School of Art, Design and Media (ADM) at the Nanyang Technological University.
+This section features examples of Art & Design for Health and wellbeing projects by Graduate and Undergraduate students under my supervision.

 For inquires on undergraduate or postgraduate supervision, please contact Michael.